yourdevkalki/arbitrum-vibekit/README.md

 ```
 cd typescript &&
 pnpm build &&
 sudo pnpm --filter "lending-agent-no-wallet" docker:compose:up
 ```

-**4. Interact with the DeFi agent:**
+### 4. Interact With the DeFi Agent:

-Once the agent is up and running, you have two ways to engage with it:
+Once the agent is up and running, you have three ways of interacting with it:

-- **Launch the Inspector interface:**
+**1. Launch the Inspector Interface:**

 Open a new terminal window and run the following to start the inspector: